conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 the tokens.

-Programming was a challenge because it's dependent on my scripts to handle the initial configuration of the ATECC508A chip and creation of a unique attestation certification per U2F token.
+Programming was a challenge because it's dependent on my scripts to handle the initial configuration of the ATECC508A chip and creation of a unique attestation cert for each U2F token.
 In other words, one binary firmware blob did not cut it.
 Each token needed to be programmed once to be "customized" and then programmed again with a signed build \*\*\*.
 It took me about 1-2 minutes to program a U2F token while prototyping.